 Second, how do we get people to pay attention to facts?
 In policy, there's not always a distinction between facts and values, because your values affect what facts you think are important.
 For example, one of the most divisive debates in America today is over abortion.
 Both pro-life and prochoice people have some pretty interesting facts on their side, many of which can be validated by science.
 Although these different groups will have huge disagreements on which facts are most important, both sides actually have facts at their disposal.
-So I think one thing that's important is to get people used to the idea of critical thinking: show how examples of critical thinking can help them with decisions, The National Academy of Sciences, for example, has struggled with this kind of messaging for years.
-On their new website, "From Research to Reward," they have a five-minute film talking about the relationship between a set of economic algorithms and kidney transplants.
-And if you're not moved or crying by the end of it, we need to check if you have a pulse.
+So I think one thing that's important is to get people used to the idea of critical thinking: show how examples of critical thinking can help them with decisions, and show that science is a form of critical thinking that can help them.
+And if we're not competing in the information space to try and find the link between our science and people's core concerns, we're going to lose the battle for attention.